gjellerup1857/abbv/host/adblock/README.md

 ## Code Style

-We use a standard code style enforced by [eslint](https://eslint.org) for JavaScript and [Prettier](https://prettier.io) for HTML, CSS and JSON.
+We use a community code style enforced by [eslint](https://eslint.org) for JavaScript and [Prettier](https://prettier.io) for HTML, CSS and JSON.
 We use [HTMLhint](https://github.com/htmlhint/HTMLHint) for HTML accessibility and standards checking.

-Specifically, the standard JavaScript code style we've adopted is the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript/blob/master/README.md)

 The following npm commands are then available: